 Christian Kaunert, (Member since April 2, 2014) Professor of International Politics, was previously Marie Curie Senior Research Fellow at the European University Institute Florence, and Senior Lecturer in EU Politics & International Relations,University of Salford.
 He was awarded with a prestigious Jean Monnet Chair in EU Justice and Home Affairs Policy (in July 2012), and received a prestigious Marie Curie Career Integration Grant (from 2012-2016), the latter to be held at the University of Dundee.
 He is also Editor of the Journal of Contemporary European Research (JCER), Executive Committee member of the University Association for Contemporary European Studies (UACES), and an Expert for the European Parliament.
 Professor Kaunert holds a PhD in International Politics & an MSc in European Politics from the University of Wales Aberystwyth, a BA (Hons) European Business from Dublin City University, ESB Reutlingen and a BA (Hons) Open University.
 His research has a clear focus on the Global Security role of the EU, especially in the area of EU Justice and Home Affairs, including its external dimension, Terrorism and Counter-terrorism, and International Relations more generally.
 He is the author of several articles on EU Justice and Home Affairs, EU counter-terrorism, EU asylum and migration, and wider EU global security matters.
 His monograph ‘European Internal Security: towards supranational governance’ has been published with Manchester University Press, whilst a few more monographs have been contracted.
 He is appointed editor of the Journal of Contemporary European Research (JCER) and a member of the executive committee of UACES.
 He has frequently commented for UK and international media (Al-Jazeera, USA Today) on terrorism issues.

-Valerio ONIDA, full professor (retired) of Constitutional Law, University of Milan, former justice and president of the Italian Constitutional Court, president of the Italian School for the Judiciary.
+Valerio ONIDA, (In MEMORIAM + 14 May 2022) former justice and president of the Italian Constitutional Court, president of the Italian School for the Judiciary.
 Author of several academic books, Law manuals and essay in Constitutional and regional matters.

 Stefano RODOTA ( In MEMORIAM + June 23, 2017) Professor emeritus of Law,, Università di Roma “La Sapienza”, Former Chairman of art.29 Working Party on Data protection, and of the Scientific Committee of the Fundamental Rights Agency, European Union, Chair, Internet Governance Forum Italy